SAP-samples/teched2025-DA262/exercises/walkthrough/README.md

 # Walkthrough of the Exercise 💻

-In this hands-on session, you will build a Risk Management application on SAP BTP that consumes Business Partner data from an S/4HANA system, adhering to SAP Clean Core principles.
-You’ll use SAP Build Code, SAP HANA Cloud, and SAP CAP (Cloud Application Programming) model to demonstrate how to extend core systems without modifications.
+In this hands-on session, you will build a Risk Management application on SAP Business Technology Platform (BTP) that consumes Business Partner data from an S/4HANA system, adhering to SAP Clean Core principles.
+You’ll use SAP Build Code, SAP HANA Cloud, and SAP Cloud Application Programming (CAP) model to demonstrate how to extend core systems without modifications.

 This session is intended for developers and architects interested in extensibility, side-by-side extensions, and modern cloud-native development on SAP BTP.